 - Flatten the chicken with a rolling pin if you are using small chicken breasts.
 If you are using large chicken breasts, butterfly and halves.

-- Dredge the chicken breasts in flour then season with salt and black pepper.
+- Dredge the chicken breasts in flour, shake off any excess flour then season with salt and black pepper.

 - In a large skillet over medium-high heat, add 2 tbsp of oil.
-When the oil is hot but not smoking, add 2 chicken breasts and cook for 3 minutes on each side.
+When the oil is hot but not smoking, add 2 pieces of chicken breast and cook for 3 minutes on each side.
 Remove and transfer to a plate.
 Repeat this process to brown the remaining chicken breasts.
 Set aside.

 - In the same pan, melt the butter then cook shallots for 1 minute over medium heat.
 Add white wine and chicken broth, deglaze the pan for 30 seconds.
 Add lemon juice and capers.
 Simmer, stir often for 2 minutes.
 Taste the sauce, adjust the seasoning with additional salt, black pepper, and extra lemon juice according to your liking.

-- Add the browned chicken back into the pan and simmer, uncovered, for 5 minutes or until the internal temperature registers at 165°F. Serve with chopped parsley.
+- Add the browned chicken back into the pan and simmer, uncovered, for about 5 minutes (It depends on the thickness )or until the internal temperature registers at 165°F. Serve with chopped parsley.